digidip/tapjaw-importer/README.md

 ## Configs

-By default TapjawImporter will use the `.env` ([dotenv](https://github.com/motdotla/dotenv)) approach towards configuration.
+By default Tapjaw Importer will use the `.env` ([dotenv](https://github.com/motdotla/dotenv)) approach towards configuration.
 This allows for the creation of a `.env` file in your project directory, or the possibility to inject environment variables with an alternative method which then can still be read by your project without a `.env` file.
 It's recommended to use the `.env` approach during development and then use an external setter of environmental variable in production.

 For more details please refer to [Configurations documentation](docs/configurations.md).